 EcoPlan worked with a larger project team led by Urban Arts Architecture to develop a Master Plan for Britannia Community Services Centre and the large 18-acre site in East Vancouver’s Commercial Drive neighbourhood.
 EcoPlan led public engagement for the community-guided project, which resulted in a plan for the evolution of the site and its facilities for the next 30 years.
 With multiple site partners – City of Vancouver, Vancouver School Board, Vancouver Public Library, Vancouver Park Board, Britannia Community Services Centre – and a range of facilities and programs on site that draw up to 4,000 people on school days, the engagement program was multi-faceted and broad.
 Britannia is home to an elementary school, high school and alternate school, swimming pool and fitness centre, ice rink, teen and youth centre, public library, three gyms, a family centre, and an Elders centre, among other outdoor park facilities.

 Other engagement included a kick-off ideas fair with 800 participants, open houses, themed workshops and focus groups, a social media program, and a speakers’ series that brought in a range of people to speak to the project planning and design pillars.
 It also included the establishment of Britannia Renewal LAB (B-LAB), a community living room and project information site at Britannia Centre that housed different activities through the duration of the project.
-Finally, the project also included a special Housing Forum which engaged residents and stakeholders to discuss the project’s significant non-market social housing component.
+Finally, the project also included a special Housing Forum which engaged residents to discuss the project’s significant non-market social housing component.
 In all, there were over 3,500 interactions with community members in the engagement process.